don-tnowe/godot-extra-controls/README.md

 ## Utility:

 - **Container Quantity Keeper**: Keeps count of duplicates added as a child to a node, and merges them into one node.
 Best with **Interpolated Box/Flow**.
+- **Connection Line**: connection arrow between two Control nodes, even across different parents.
+Can be dragged to be reconnected to another node with the same parent.
 - **Remote Transform Rect**: transform a Control remotely similar to RemoteTransform2D/3D
 - **Data Dropper**: passes drag-and-drop via signal
 - **Flipped Split**: SplitContainer anchored to the other side for when the parent is resized